swaindhruti/Beginners-On-Github/README.md

 ## Good-First-Opensource-Projects

-This file contains the links to the opensource projects repos and the sites which you can visit and make your first contribution as a begineer in opensource.
+This part contains the links to the opensource projects repos, hackathons and the sites which you can visit and make your first contribution as a begineer in opensource.

 ## Links to the repos and sites